getfexr/website/developers/apis/validate.md

 ---
 title: fexr.validate
 description: This page explains the fexr.validate API.
-keywords: [code, node, challenge, validate, permission, connection, response, type, value, indicates, servernode, parameters, IP, DID, connection, status]
+keywords: [code, node, challenge, validate, permission, connection, response, type, value, indicates, servernode, parameters, IP, Address, connection, status]
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 The fexr.validate challenge is passed to the server/node.
 The node/server responds with challenge response.
 The challenge response is received at the client which indicates whether the connection is success or not.

 <Tabs
   groupId="language"